What is the Digital Marketing Strategy that Tracks Users Across the Web?

 There’s a fine line between being helpful and crossing into creepy strategy.
 That’s something we always need to keep in mind in digital marketing.
 Personalization should never feel intrusive or manipulative.

-Instead, it’s about finding that sweet spot where personalization feels natural and genuinely helpful.
+Instead, retargeting is about finding that sweet spot where personalization feels natural and genuinely helpful.
 Not like we’re stalking every move a user makes.

 Because in online business, transparency is the main key.
 We need to be upfront with our customers about what data we collect and how we use it.